 Cynthia Wilson, award chairperson for the DAR, quoted Jeanne Dubi, president of Sarasota Audubon, as applauding her abilities with the public as an Audubon ambassador.

 Suzi Fox receives NSDAR Community Service Award – February 2014

-Ms. Fox spends countless hours educating residents, visitors, businesses, local officials and law enforcement on how to work together to preserve sea turtles and shorebirds.
-She also has worked with coastal residents and businesses on turtle-friendly lighting.
-As a result, there has been a dramatic decrease in hatch-ling disorientation achieved at seven different properties after converting to turtle-friendly lighting.
+Ms. Fox spent countless hours educating residents, visitors, businesses, local officials and law enforcement on how to work together to preserve sea turtles and shorebirds.
+She has worked with coastal residents and businesses on “turtle-friendly” lighting.
+As a result, there has been a dramatic decrease in hatchling disorientation achieved at seven different properties after converting to turtle-friendly lighting.
 Disorientations were reduced to zero at all sites.
-At the February 14, Manatee Chapter DAR meeting, chapter regent, Sharon Spry, and chapter member, Kathy Doddridge, presented Ms. Fox with the Conservation certificate and medal.
+At the February 14, Manatee Chapter DAR meeting, Manatee Chapter Members are shown with Ms. Fox, who was awarded the DAR’s Conservation certificate and medal.
 In the audience were Manatee County Commissioner, John Chappie, Suzi’s sister, Nancy Banman, as well as chapter members and guests.